 In light of recent events, my workplace held an active shooter training that was both terrifying and thought-provoking.
 The leader suggested, among other things, that employees make sure to carry their home/car keys and cell phone on their person at all times (as opposed to in your purse/bag).
 This isn’t hard if you consistently have pockets — but I wear a lot of dresses and skirts that don’t have pockets.
 I was wondering how others might manage this situation.

-- Find a smart phone wristlet.
-I’ve often touted wristlets as being great for running to a local spot for lunch, but they would also work in this situation; an envelope clutch could also work, particularly a big one like this Victoria Beckham one we featured a while ago.
+Find a smart phone wristlet.
+I’ve often touted wristlets as being great for running to a local spot for lunch, but they would also work in this situation; an envelope clutch could also work.
 A more trendy version of the wristlet, of course, is the crossbody (or if we REALLY want to talk trendy, the fanny pack) — but know your office before going for either of those options.

 *A lot of car dealerships sell extra keys (even fancy car keys with chips in them) for a fee; it may be worth it to just have a single key on you at all times.
 Here’s a Reddit thread on ways to do it more frugally, though.